How Nigerian can win 2026 World Cup ticket, ex-Super Eagles star explains

 - Mutiu Adepoju remains confident Nigeria can still qualify for the 2026 FIFA World Cup with two games remaining

-- 20 Super Eagles players are now in camp ahead of the Lesotho clash in Polokwane on Friday
+- 20 Super Eagles players are now in the team camp ahead of the Lesotho clash in Polokwane on Friday

-- Nigeria must win both remaining games against Lesotho and Benin, and hope South Africa drop points to qualify
+- Nigeria must win both remaining games against Lesotho and Benin, and hope South Africa drops points to qualify

 Mutiu Adepoju believes Nigeria still has a strong chance of qualifying for the 2026 FIFA World Cup, despite a tense situation in Group C.